-SUPPORT the re-authorization of United Nations Security Council Resolution #2316 (renewed 9 November, 2016 and recalling its previous resolutions) to authorize funding for international action to fight piracy, and to urge the governments of the world to work to defeat piracy wherever it occurs.
+SUPPORT IMO Resolution 1069(28) and the re-authorization of United Nations Security Council Resolution #2442 (renewed 2018 and recalling its previous resolutions) to authorize funding for international action to fight piracy, and to urge the governments of the world to work to defeat piracy wherever it occurs.

 POSITION 2011-03 - Requirements for Foreign Crew Aboard U.S. Flag Vessels